tyhouch/covid_discriminatory_motifs/README.md

 2. Use modify_fasta to rename IDs so that Kevolve can appropritately classify variants

-3. Run 'extract k_mers' to identify discriminitory motifs
+3. Run 'extract k_mers' to identify discriminitory motifs using [Kevolve](https://github.com/bioinfoUQAM/Kevolve)

 4. Count number of occurances of each motif in each variant